 At Humboldt State we strive to make our campus community the safest learning environment possible.
 We've instituted time-proven safety and security policies, which are enforced by our trained staff and the professional police officers of our University Police Department.
 In short, we've taken the first step in providing for your safety.
 Ultimately, however, guaranteeing your personal safety requires that you also take precautions.
 Being aware of your environment and surroundings is the best place to start.
 We will continue to develop and implement security measures, but these measures can only succeed with your participation and support.

-To help facilitate safety and security, the Community Advocates (CAs) and Walk Around Staff conduct rounds.
+To help facilitate safety and security, the Community Advocates (CAs) conduct rounds.
 After 5pm, these staff members in conjunction with the Residence Life Coordinators (RLCs) are available to assist with emergencies, maintenance issues, lockouts and other issues that may arise.
 If you need assistance after 5pm, call the Information Desk at (707) 826-3451 and a duty staff member will respond.

 Our Card Access System enhances our building security.
 Residents should always carry their HSU card.
 Once activated and a pin number is established, this card will allow you to gain access to the building, floor and room to which you were assigned.
 Additionally, this card will contain your meal points.
 If you would like to change your pin number, the key card kiosk is located on the first floor of the JGC near the information desk.
 Do not give/lend your HSU card to anyone- it is a policy violation.